dead/aegisub-deadstuff/README.md

 # aegisub-deadstuff
 Some tools and dictionaries for Aegisub

-#### scripts/autobreakline2.lua
+#### scripts/autolinebreak.lua
-Insert breaklines into text based in width of the lines
+Insert line break into text based in width of the lines

 #### scripts/postomargin.lua
 Use this script if you need convert \pos(x,y) tags to margins